SvOlli/sorbus/doc/site/buildenv.md

 The $USER is added to the groups `dialout` and `plugdev`, so that it's possible to use the terminal without sudo.

-# An Elegant Way To Install Local Packages: Stow
+## Stow: An Elegant Way To Install Local Packages

 Some software might not work very well in current versions, or it's not available in apt based distros at all.
 For installing self-compile code